You might not have ever heard of a Mysore yoga rug.

 I would have cuts on the tops of my feet from my mat.
 Until I got the rug.
 My feet thanked me.

-I learned that because I wasn't building the natural leg and foot strength in standing postures as a result I wasn't strong enough later in the series to "relax" when the postures became more difficult.
+Because I wasn't building the natural leg and foot strength in standing postures as a result I wasn't strong enough to hold my knees and feet in place so I could move from my hips.

-My theory is that when people skip this step in the process of building their practice then it can lead to problems - especially in backbends - later on in the series.
-I wrote all about it in this post here.
+I have found that when people skip this step in the process of building their practice then it can lead to problems later on in the series.

 6. Rugs look better